2021-22 Doctoral Program Advising Contacts

 Faculty Adviser for Graduate Student Instructor (GSI) Affairs

-The Faculty Adviser for GSI Affairs functions as a liaison among the Graduate Division, program faculty, and GSIs; provides information concerning policies relating to GSIs to faculty and GSIs in the program; and raises issues on their behalf with the administration.
+The Faculty Adviser for GSI Affairs functions as a liaison among and between the Graduate Division, program faculty, and GSIs.
+The Faculty Adviser for GSI Affairs provides information concerning policies relating to GSIs to faculty and GSIs in the program; and raises issues on their behalf with the administration.

 Faculty Equity Adviser